octohouse/houzes-property-feed/README.txt

 4. Each time an import runs we'll store in-depth logs so you can see exactly what was imported and when, plus any errors that arose

 == Changelog ==

+= 2.5.38 - 2026-01-12 =
+* Added area/size to RTDF (Used in feeds to Rightmove and OnTheMarket) requests for UK properties
+* Added ability to map agents and agencies under 'Contact Information' settings tab when importing from another Houzez site

 = 2.5.37 - 2025-12-29 =
 * Added support for importing properties from PropConnect